 I consider the upper section of the river to be from the town of Inglewood to Orangeville.

 This upper section is has restricted fishing regulations.
 As of now, it is a catch and releases ONLY section, with now organic bait allowed and only artificial baits with only 1 single point barbless hook permitted.
 This means no treble hooks allowed and all hooks must be barbless.
 There are also fish sanctuaries in this stretch. check the fishing regulations before you go.

 This area is policed heavily by the local CO regularly and you must be sure there is no sign of a barb still on your hook.

-The upper Credit river is mostly fished by fly fisherman for brown trout and brook trout but there are also some rainbow trout in the area.
+The upper Credit River is mostly fished by fly fishermen for brown trout and brook trout but there are also some rainbow trout in the area.

 The forks of the Credit is in this area and up both forks are waterfalls that the brown trout can not get above.

 Above these waterfalls in brook trout with no brown trout.